1. I had a wonderful teacher

 According to Bungie’s own designers[4], there were three key goals: enemies had to be unpredictable (to create novel experiences), intelligible (by broadcasting their intent to the player), and interactive (by acting believably and responsively to the player’s actions in the world space).

-These goals were implemented in epicycles over the course of a mission via encounters.
-These can be thought of as a more fluid extension of encounters in Dungeons and Dragons where the player (+AI allies) meets and fights group of enemies in the world, and each encounter orbited around the player’s approach to these enemies.
+These goals were implemented in epicycles over the course of a mission via 'encounters', where the player (+AI allies) meets and fights group of enemies in the world and each encounter dynamically reacts to the player’s approach to these enemies.
 For example, the player might be directed to reach an objective with an interactive scripted object which advances the level state to the next objective.
 A group of enemies is spawned to defend it, and the encounter begins when the player reaches the point of engagement with this group.

 This is the fundamental basis of the replayability they attained.
 The notion that they ‘defend’ this space is illusory; until disproven, the player assumes that the enemy knows the same things they do.
 But there is no higher-level ontological concept of ‘defend this object’ for squads of enemies: there are thresholds for group attack and retreat behaviours, physical bounds for the enemy actors to operate within, and individual actor responses dictated by their internal state.